The pandemic saw more people start investing whilst others invested more through the enforced savings brought about by lockdown.

 So as a new, or even an existing investor, how should you go about it and what should you do?
 It is quite easy to get advice from people – friends, family, journalists and of course financial advisers.
 They will be only too happy to tell you what to do!
 However, this article is a little different in that it tells you what not to do.
 And one of the first is don’t get your financial advice from Reddit or any other social media channel!

-Here then are a few of the ‘don’ts’ to bear in mind when investing.
-Many sophisticated investors will already appreciate most of these but a salutary reminder in times of uncertainty is no bad thing.
+Beyond that, here are a few more of the ‘don’ts’ to bear in mind when investing.
+Many sophisticated investors will already appreciate most of these but a salutary reminder in times of change and uncertainty is no bad thing.

 Thirdly, don’t follow the herd.
 In other words, don’t be impulsive and jump on the latest investment bandwagon.
-It is natural to want to invest in exciting 'hot stocks' or the latest star funds.
+It is natural to want to invest in exciting 'hot stocks' or the latest star fund manager.
 However, it is often the case that by the time you hear about this latest hot investment, the bandwagon has already passed and you could be buying near the top of the market.
 Recent history has shown the problems for some with this approach.

-A similar mistake is to choose the best performing share or fund without taking into account how risky it is.
+Another mistake is to choose the best performing share or fund without taking into account how risky it is.
 A fund may well have outperformed simply because its manager is taking on a lot of risk - a strategy that may pay off well in a rising market, but could backfire if markets fall.
 You should look at the volatility of an investment as well as its potential returns.
-A high risk investment may suit you but don’t take unnecessary risks.
+A high-risk investment may suit you but don’t take unnecessary risks.